aamirxshaikh/interview-prep/README.md

             - toString()
             - clone() and Cloning in Java
             - finalize() Method
+    - Enum Types
+        - Defining an Enum
+        - Enum with Constructors, Fields, and Methods
+        - Using Enums in Switch Statements
+        - Enum Constants as Static Final Fields
+        - Iterating Over Enum Values
+        - Enum with Overridden Methods
     - Encapsulation
         - Access Modifiers (private, public, protected, default)
         - Getters and Setters